-At Takeda, the Board of Directors determines the fundamental policies for the Takeda Group.
-Management and business operations are then conducted in accordance with the decisions of the Board of Directors.
-Transparency of the Board of Directors is achieved through audits conducted by outside corporate auditors.
-At the same time, the Company also has non-executive directors to help ensure appropriate execution of business operations without excessive reliance on a pharmaceutical industry perspective.
-Moreover, as management tasks continue to diversify, the group has appointed special officers to ensure a ﬂexible and swift response: the Chief Medical & Scientific Officer (CMSO), who is responsible for promoting innovation and increasing the productivity of R&D activities; and the Chief Commercial Officer (CCO), who manages all overseas sales and marketing functions, except in the area of oncology.
+At Takeda, the Board of Directors determines the fundamental policies for the Group, and management and business operations are then conducted in accordance with their decisions.
+Transparency of the Board of Directors is achieved through audits conducted by corporate auditors.
+At the same time, the company also has outside directors who bring perspectives from other industries to help ensure the appropriate execution of business operations.
+Moreover, as management tasks continue to diversify, the Group has appointed special officers to ensure a ﬂexible and swift response: Chief Executive Officer (CEO), Chief Operating Officer (COO) and oversight positions related to accounting and financial functions, human resources functions, R&D functions and ethical-drug manufacturing functions.

 Furthermore, based on the "Takeda Group's Management Policy" and the "Management Policy for Affiliated Companies," we work to clarify the roles and responsibilities of all Group companies.
 We ensure compliance and appropriate business operations through implementation of periodic internal audits and the Control Self Assessment (CSA) program*.

-Takeda is a Company with Auditors as defined in Japan's Companies Act.
+Takeda is a "Company with Auditors" as defined in Japan's Companies Act.
 Takeda has established a system to ensure the effective implementation of audits, under the "Audit Rules by Corporate Auditors" which prescribe the activities of auditors, including attendance at important meetings and authority to review important documents.
-To ensure greater transparency of management, Takeda has appointed two outside auditors (out of four auditors in total), who conduct effective audits from an external perspective.
+To ensure greater transparency of management, Takeda has appointed two outside corporate auditors (out of four auditors in total; all male), who conduct effective audits from an external perspective.
 We therefore consider that we have ensured objective and impartial management oversight.
 In addition, KPMG AZSA & Co. serves as the accounting auditor.